 It's a fact of life that betta fish sometimes become sick.
-You can prevent most betta diseases from taking hold by keeping your betta's tank clean and feeding him an appropriate diet.
-However, the day may come when your fish just doesn't act like himself and you suspect you might have a sick betta.
+You can prevent most betta diseases from taking hold by keeping your betta's tank clean and feeding them an appropriate diet.
+However, the day may come when your fish just doesn't act like themselves and you suspect you might have a sick betta.
 Learn about some of the most common betta fish illnesses and how they are treated.

 Common Betta Diseases

 Although there are many betta fish illnesses, the following conditions are the ones a pet owner will most likely ever have to deal with.

 Fin rot is a betta bacterial infection of the fins that virtually eats away at them.
 At first glance, a fish's fins or mouth may look damaged.
 This could have been the first problem that led to infection.
 Fins, mouths, and tails, on the other hand, degrade and rot away with time.
 If a fungal infection isn't visible, the fish is most likely suffering from fin rot.

 It's typically brought on by poor water conditions that stress the fish and lower their immune system's ability to fight disease.
 If left untreated, the infection will work its way into the betta's body and eventually kill them.

 Treatment consists of a complete water change and medicating the fish with tetracycline for the initial bacterial infection and anti-fungal medication to stave off an opportunistic secondary infection.